Find your local bureau

 Religious discrimination in schools and colleges

 It's against the law for a school or college to discriminate because of religion or belief when it decides on who should be accepted as a pupil or student.
 This applies to both state and independent schools and colleges.
-However, it doesn't apply to faith schools – see Faith schools.
+However, it doesn't apply to faith schools.
 Once you have been accepted as a pupil or student at the school or college, it's against the law for them to discriminate against you because of your religion or belief.
 For example, you can't refuse to let someone be a prefect, give them detention or extra homework just because of their religion or belief.

 School uniform